sardana-org/sardana-followup/20191128/MINUTES.md

        * In relative moves the software limits were not checked properly, the hardware limits or the software limits in absolute moves are checked properly and the motors are stopped.
 	 The problem arised with physical motors and it was reproducible.
-         Juliano will check, if this issue is solved.
+       * [ ]  Juliano will check, if this issue is solved.

-       * They have tested the trigger column in expconf for configuring the MG, like this they can keep the same MG and the different groups only need to change the synchronization in the trigger column (they are working with movements done in the pmac and using the panda box).
+       * They have tested the trigger column in expconf for configuring the MG, like this they can keep the same MG and the different macros/scans only need to change the synchronization in the trigger column (they are working with movements done in the pmac and using the panda box) - currently this is solved with general hooks.
 They can work like this, but Zibi suggested to use hardware synchronization if possible, so they don't have to change the synchronization in the MG.
-	 Hardware synchronitazion can be used not only for continuous scans but also for step ones (in Alba they synchronize step scans with the icePAP, the panda box can probably also do it).
+	 Hardware synchronization can be used not only for continuous scans but also for step ones (in Alba they synchronize step scans with the icePAP, the panda box can probably also do it).